Cedarsong Way Accreditation

 Due to Covid 19, we have suspended all of our Cedarsong Teacher Trainings at this time.

-Please join us for our weekly Thursday morning offering "Cedarsong Conversations"
+Please join us for our weekly Tuesday afternoon offering "Cedarsong Conversations"

 as a way to connect with the community during this time of social distancing.